parikhparth23/parikhparth23/README.md

 Here's a list of things I currently keep myself busy with:

-- 👩🏻‍💻 Working as a Staff.
-Software Engineer
+- 👩🏻‍💻 Working as a Staff Software Engineer
 - 👩🏻‍💻 Exploring different frameworks, and programming languages

 <hr>